odoo/documentation/content/developer/reference/frontend/framework_overview.rst

 the :ref:`assets<reference/assets>` bundles are no longer minified, and source-maps are generated as well.
 This makes it useful to debug all kind of javascript code.

+.. _javascript/debug_mode/tests:

 Tests mode
 ----------

-There is a specific sub mode named `tests`: if enabled, the server injects the bundle `web.assets_tests` in the page.
+There is another sub mode named `tests`: if enabled, the server injects the bundle `web.assets_tests` in the page.
 This bundle contains mostly test tours (tours whose purpose is to test a feature, not to show something interesting to users).
 The `tests` mode is then useful to be able to run these tours.